Pengw0in/XPloiter-DiscordBot/README.md

 - Uses the official CTFtime API
 - Built with discord.py and aiohttp
 - Handles API errors and skips if no events found

+### Setup
+- figure out yourself.

+This bot is currently maintained by [Pengw0in/Zendex](https://github.com/Pengw0in).
+Feel free to submit pull requests.
+Im lazy so i might ignore them sometimes.